-• The district will grant permission to self-monitor and self-administer medication on a vear-by-year basis.
+The district will grant permission to selfmonitor and self-administer medication on a year-by-year basis.

-Documents required: The following documents are required for a student to self-monitor or self-administer medications:
+• Documents required: The following documents are required for a student to selfmonitor or self-administer medications:

-- written authorization from the parent/ legal guardian for the student to selfmonitor or self-administer medication, - a written statement from the student's healthcare provider who prescribed the medication verifying the student has medical condition and has been taught and demonstrates competency in selfmonitoring or self-administration of medication or both, - an approved IHP signed and authorized by - the student's health care practitioner " who prescribed the medication, - the parent/legal guardian, " - the principal or his/her designee, " - " the school nurse, - supervising nurse " - the student as appropriate and " - other school staff members as appro-" priate for a student to self-monitor or self-administer medication. - a signed statement by the parent or legal guardian acknowledging - " the district will incur no liability as a result of any injury arising from taking or using medications or selfmonitoring devices by the student and " the parent/legal guardian will indemnify and hold harmless the district and its employees and agents against claims arising out of selfmonitoring or self-administration of medication by the student. • Receipt of the above documents will authorize a student to possess and administer medications, with the exceptions of controlled substances, while in classroom or on school grounds, - at a school-sponsored activity, in transit to and from school or schoolsponsored activities or during before or after-school activities on school-operated property.
-The district may revoke a student's permission to self-monitor or self-administer medication if the student endangers him/ herself or others through misuse of the monitoring device or medication.
+- written authorization from the parent/ legal guardian for the student to selfmonitor or self-administer medication, - a written statement from the student's healthcare provider who prescribed the medication verifying the student has medical condition and has been taught and demonstrates competency in selfmonitoring or self-administration of medication or both, - an approved IHP signed and authorized by - the student's health care practitioner who prescribed the medication, - the parent/legal guardian, - the principal or his/her designee, " - " the school nurse, - supervising nurse - the student as appropriate and - other school staff members as appropriate for a student to self-monitor or self-administer medication. - a signed statement by the parent or legal guardian acknowledging - the district will incur no liability as a result of any injury arising from taking or using medications or self-

+- and separated by at least one month

+- Rubella (German Measles) vaccine

+- One dose received on or after first birthday

-- Mumps vaccine - One dose received on or after first birthday - Varicella (chicken pox) vaccine - One dose received on or after first birthday or positive history of disease required for all students in K-11 -Two doses separated by at least one month, for unimmunized tory of disease physician or the Lancaster • ignee will County Health Department (803-286-9948).
+- Mumps vaccine

+- One dose received on or after first birthday

+- Varicella (chicken pox) vaccine

+- Twodosesreceivedon or after first birthday or positive history of disease required for all students in 5K-1 -One dose received on or before first birthday for grades 2-12.
+For more details, contact your school nurse, private physician or the Lancaster

+- County Health Department (803-286-9948).

-- scription label from the student's health - care provider must be submitted.) - One Permission to Dispense Medication form per year will suffice for medications - that will be given on a long-term basis or - that must be administered in case of emergency. - The school district retains the discretion to reject a request for assisting a student with medication.
+- provider must be submitted.) - One Permission to Dispense Medication form per year will suffice for medications - that will be given on a long-term basis - or that must be administered in case of emergency. - The school district retains the discretion to reject a request for assisting a student with medication.

-• Packaging, storing & recording medication
+Packaging, storing & recording medication

-- Each over-the-counter and prescripchildren 13 years of tion medication must be properly laage and older who • beled and in its original container. - have no positive his- All medication brought to school must be kept in a central location unless other- - For more details, contact wise authorized in the student's IHP. - your school nurse, private The nurse, principal or his/her des - keep the over-the-counter and prescrip- - tion medication in a locked container and
+- Each over-the-counter and prescription medication must be properly labeled and in its original container. - All medication brought to school must be kept in a central location unless otherwise authorized in the student's IHP. - The nurse, principal or his/her designee will - keep the over-the-counter and prescription medication in a locked container - keep a record (medication log) of all

-- - meet the needs of the student for health monitoring and care during the school day or at school-sponsored events,

-- contain components as required by the State Department of Education and

-- be developed with input from and approval of the following individuals: student's health care practitioner

-- who prescribed the medication,

-- parent/legal guardian, "

-- principal or his/her designee,

-- school nurse,

-- supervising nurse "

-- " student, if appropriate and

-- other designated school staff mem-" bers, if appropriate.
+- monitoring and care during the school day or at school-sponsored events, - contain components as required by the State Department of Education and - be developed with input from and approval of the following individuals: - " student's health care practitioner who prescribed the medication, - parent/legal guardian, - principal or his/her designee, - school nurse, " - supervising nurse " - student, if appropriate and " - other designated school staff members, if appropriate.